Moist one-bowl banana cake topped with rich cream cheese frosting. Great recipe for using ripe bananas!

 So, I have to make something with the leftover bananas.
 I end up making banana bread, banana muffins, banana bread waffles, and, of course, banana cake.

 - Butter: I use salted butter in both the cake and in the frosting.
+If you use unsalted butter, increase the salt in the cake to 3/4 teaspoon and add a couple of pinches of salt to the frosting.

 - Bananas: I recommend using over-ripe bananas in this cake.
 Bananas that are about half yellow and half speckled work well.